toncoinpool/stratum-miner/README.md

 ### mining.set_target

-The target difficulty for a block can change and a server needs to be able to notify clients of that.
+The target difficulty for a block can change and a server needs to be able to notify clients of that\
-This method call will only be executed by the server.
+This method call will only be executed by the server

 #### Request

 ```
-{"id": null, "method": "mining.set_target", "params": ["GIVER_SEED", "GIVER_COMPLEXITY", "GIVER_ADDRESS", "WALLET_ADDRESS"]}\n
+{"id": null, "method": "mining.set_target", "params": ["GIVER_SEED", "EXPIRED", "GIVER_ADDRESS", "WALLET_ADDRESS"]}\n
 ```

 - [ `id` : `int` ]: request id